What happens to your card?

 - You can continue to use the same PIN from your existing card on the new card

-- If your new card needs to be couriered to you within Australia, a courier cost of $40 will be charged to your card.
-Overseas courier costs will vary.
+- If your card needs to be couriered to you within Australia, a courier cost of $25 will be charged to your card (additional charge may apply for same day delivery).
+Overseas courier costs may vary

 Updating your automatic payments